lovesh/bulletproofs-r1cs-gadgets/README.md

 5. [Proof of set non-membership](src/gadget_set_non_membership.rs)
 6. [Proof knowledge of preimage given image of MiMC hash function](src/gadget_mimc.rs)
 7. [Proof of knowledge of leaf in a sparse merkle tree.
 Uses MiMC hash function.](src/gadget_vsmt.rs)
-8. [Poseidon permutation](src/gadget_poseidon.rs).
+8. [Poseidon permutation and a 2:1 hash function based on it](src/gadget_poseidon.rs).
 2 kinds of S-boxes, cube and inverse.
-Hash function constraint system pending.
 Described in [this paper](https://eprint.iacr.org/2019/458).

 ## Building
 This project uses a slightly modified implementation of Bulletproofs's `develop` branch.
 The difference is addition of the method `num_constraints` to `Prover`